 FCPS: 150 Years

-FCPS acknowledges its 150th anniversary with a look at its past, present, and future.
+FCPS acknowledged its 150th anniversary in 2020 with a look at its past, present, and future.

 Fairfax County Public Schools was established on July 11, 1870, with the passage of the Virginia Public Free Schools Act.
-The Act was passed when Virginia was readmitted to the Union, after the Civil War.
-This significant milestone serves as a great opportunity for us to reflect on how far we have come and the important work we must continue to do in order to create an inclusive and compassionate environment where all students and staff are seen, heard, and valued.
+The Act was passed when Virginia was readmitted to the Union after the Civil War.
+This milestone — turning 150 years old — is an opportunity to reflect on how far we have come and the important work we must continue to create an inclusive and compassionate environment where all students and staff are seen, heard, and valued.

 Fairfax County Public Schools inspires and empowers students to meet high academic standards, lead healthy, ethical lives, and be responsible and innovative global citizens.